 Fort Gratiot Light then became the second lighthouse in Michigan (and since, the longest standing) when its replacement was finished in 1829.
 A significant improvement, and farther north to be more visible, the new lighthouse stood 65 feet tall until it was raised to its current height of 82 feet in 1862.

-Several other facilities were built to support function of the light, including an equipment garage, keeper’s house, fog signal housing, and others – all of which are now being repurposed.
+Several other facilities were built to support the function of the light, including an equipment garage, keeper’s house, fog signal housing, and others – all of which are now being repurposed.
 For example, the keeper’s house is being refurbished into a museum, while the equipment garage holds an office, gift shop, and restrooms.
 Other buildings are used as staging and prep areas for events and weddings, which happen regularly on the 5-acre lighthouse campus.

 The light is fully automated and supervised by the US Coast Guard, who has a station next to the lighthouse that you can see from the catwalk.
 The lighthouse grounds, including an access point to the sandy Lake Huron beach, are open to the public year-round.
 Guided tours and a climb up the tower are available daily during the summer, as well as weekends in the spring and fall.